saharon27/Helm-Lab/README.md

 Under the lab-charts folder you will find a forked Traefik chart.
 You can also find the chart in the original repo: https://github.com/traefik/traefik-helm-chart

-It is mostly the same as sub-chart, only difference is that this chart is a most have to our chart.
+Dependency chart is mostly the same as sub-chart, only difference is that this chart is a most have to our chart.
 Dependencies should be updated for first time use by running the command:
 ```
 helm dependency update